3 reasons why now is a good time to buy a new vacuum cleaner

-Your vacuum cleaner is (probably) the most essential appliance in your household that is used at least every week, if not every day.
-It can be relied upon to remove dust, banish crumbs to the crumb dungeon and lift even the most stubborn pet hairs that have become embedded in the cushions of the couch.
+Your vacuum cleaner is (probably) the most essential appliance in your household that is used at least once a week, if not every day or every couple of days.
+It can be relied upon to remove dust, banish crumbs and even lift the most stubborn pet hairs that have become embedded in the cushions of the couch.
 Other things such as allergens, dried mud, and even some DIY debris (if you get the right vacuum cleaner) will be no challenge for these versatile appliances.

 That's the key though: you need to get the best vacuum cleaner for the job.
-If your vacuum cleaner has lost suction, it won't be doing you any favors; if the vacuum cleaner is frequently losing power, you're not going to be getting the job done in the time frame you need, and if your vacuum cleaner is becoming more of a hinder than a helper, then it's probably time that you seriously consider buying a new vacuum.
+If your vacuum cleaner has lost suction, it won't be doing you any favours.
+If the vacuum cleaner is frequently losing power, you're not going to be getting the job done in the time frame you need, and if your vacuum cleaner is becoming more of a hinderance than a helper, then it's probably time that you seriously consider buying a new one.

-Lucky for you now is the perfect time.
-You're going to be spoiled for choice for which cordless vacuum, upright vacuum, or robot vacuum to choose from, and there's going to be some key factors that'll play into this decision to help guide you in your new vacuum cleaner choice.
+Lucky for you, now is the perfect time.
+You're going to be spoiled for choice for which vacuum to choose from, or what kind of vacuum to get (cordless, robot, upright), and there's going to be some key factors that'll play into this decision to help guide you in your new vacuum cleaner choice.

 1. Change in seasons